hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tinytroupe/extraction.md

 **Relationships with other parts of the project:**

 The code relies heavily on external libraries like OpenAI and Pandas.
-It interacts with the `TinyPerson` and `TinyWorld` classes from the `tinytroupe` package, illustrating a clear dependency on classes for representing simulated elements in TinyTroupe.
+It interacts with the `TinyPerson` and `TinyWorld` classes from the `tinytroupe` package, illuStarting a clear dependency on classes for representing simulated elements in TinyTroupe.
 The usage of `utils` modules (like `extract_json`, `dedent`) emphasizes utility functions that simplify data processing.